mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/deadmanssnitch_integration.md

 ---
 title: "Dead Man's Snitch Operator Integration"
 linkTitle: "Dead Man's Snitch"
-date: 2022-12-15T00:53:51+01:00
 ---

 ## Overview

-[Dead Man's Snitch (DMS)](https://deadmanssnitch.com/) is essentially a constantly firing prometheus alert and an external receiver(called a snitch) that will alert should the monitoring stack go down and stop sending alerts.
-The generation of "snitch" urls is dynamic on cluster/add-on installed.
-It's done via the [DMS operator](https://github.com/openshift/deadmanssnitch-operator), which runs on hive and is owned by SREP.
+[Dead Man's Snitch (DMS)](https://deadmanssnitch.com/) is essentially a constantly firing prometheus alert and an external receiver (called a snitch) that will alert should the monitoring stack go down and stop sending alerts.
+The generation of the snitch URLs is done dynamically via the
+[DMS operator](https://github.com/openshift/deadmanssnitch-operator),
+which runs on hive and is owned by SREP.
+The snitch URL shows up in a [secret](#generated-secret).

 ## Usage